 Even so, under such a scenario, would you rather be envious with nothing to show for your inaction, or a bit upset because you had to pay a portion of your newly found largess in taxes?

 An alarming new proposal – tracking physical cash.

-Should this alarming idea become reality, it will only serve to widen the gulf of distrust between the government and the governed.
-And it might cause even the most shallow thinker to consider that, "Gee, maybe I should get some hold-in-my-hand gold and silver!"
+Should this alarming idea become a reality, it will only serve to widen the gulf of distrust between the government and the governed.
+And it might cause even the most shallow thinker to consider that "Gee, maybe I should get some hold-in-my-hand gold and silver!"